idvorkin/idvorkin.github.io/_d/operating-manual-2.md

 ### Luxury Car

-I've been dying to get a Tesla, full self driving and some luxury.
+~~I've been dying to get a Tesla, full self driving and some luxury.
 But what's most important to my identity is biking, and not driving a car.
 To quote my friend Ammon - Igor you getting a tesla is like getting an ice cream maker.
-You need to decide your priority and go from there.
+You need to decide your priority and go from there.~~

+Turns out, I love this now.
+Check out

+{%include summarize-page.html src="/tesla" %}

 ### Sports cars